-- Initially upon employment and annually thereafter, all employees will be informed of this policy and procedures. - b.
+- b.
 An inservice for administrators and supervisors will be presented annually in which an understanding of sexual harassment, the board policy and complaint procedures, and importance of vigilance will be emphasized. - c.
 This policy will be posted in each building.